cisco/mindmeld/source/userguide/dvc.rst

    pip install 'mindmeld[dvc]'

-The functionality of the DVC command within MindMeld is shown in the table below.
+The functionality of the DVC & DAGsHub command within MindMeld is shown in the table below.

 Available Options in MindMeld
 -----------------------------